-During site assessment process, a team of engineers, architects, and landscape architects inspected each and every infrastructure system within the park.
-The ones that support important functions are the same ones that people often never think about when in the park.
-A network of pipes and conduit runs beneath Prescott systems include: stormwater / drainage, sewer, water supply, electricity, and gas.
+During site assessment process a team of engineers, architects and landscape architects inspected each and every infrastructure system within the park.
+The ones that can wreak the most havoc are the same ones that people often never think of.
+A network of pipes and conduit run beneath Prescott Park delivering energy and conveying water from points of source to outlets of discharge.
+The subterranean system is critical for Prescott Park to support recreation, arts-based programming and tourism demand on a daily basis.
+These systems include: stormwater / drainage, sewer, water supply, electrical, and gas.
 While there were obvious and anticipated signs of their age, the underground utilities are in fair condition.
 They are stable, yet will require more and more attention and resources to keep them in working order.